Why in the world are we here?

 Bombs and bullets, those are fine.

-War must be fought within the rules.
+War must be fought within the rules,

-We live in a world of folly and fools.
+In this world of folly and fools.

 On and on we think and we talk,